 And yet, perhaps because it’s what society has programmed me to do, I wind up plastering on a smile and engaging in small talking more often than I’d like.
-My husband and I went into a store to buy a new wiper blade.
+My wife and I went into a store to buy a new wiper blade.
 There was a solitary employee behind the counter who was clearly bored and looking more-than-a-little lonely.
 He helped us and then he made a quip about a sports team playing that night.
 Now, I care very, very little for sports of any kind.
 But I struck up a brief conversation with him as he rung us up.

-On our way home, my husband (who is even more introverted than I am) said, “You’re really good at pretending to be extroverted.
+On our way home, my wife (who is even more introverted than I am) said, “You’re really good at pretending to be extroverted.
 You make it look effortless.”
 I was shocked and thought about it.
 “Actually, I’m really exhausted now,” I admitted.
 “I’m happy it seemed effortless, but that’s almost disturbing, isn’t it?
 I’ve gotten so good at faking it for other people.”

 If I have the energy, I am willing to (and sometimes even interested in!) small talk with people whom I know I will build some sort of relationship with.
 If the chatting seems like it will lead to a relationship (professional, personal, or service-oriented) which will be reciprocal, I tend to put more effort into talking.
 I’m trying to get better at not engaging and forcing myself to converse with people that I don’t want to.
 This might come off as cold or even calculated, but it’s a survival technique to exist in a neurotypical world.

 I only recently realized just how very difficult and uncomfortable prolonged eye contact can be for me, especially if I am tired or overwhelmed.
 If the person is unfamiliar to me, an authority figure, or just intimidating, this doubles the discomfort.
 I don’t mind occasionally making eye contact with people that I know and feel comfortable with.
-I very rarely have any trouble looking in my husband’s eyes, for example.
+I very rarely have any trouble looking in my wife’s eyes, for example.

 Eye contact seems somehow inherently personal to me; it’s a private look into someone.
 It sometimes feels like if I look someone in the eyes for too long they will see right past the walls and into who I truly am.
 It can be incredibly unnerving to feel like someone is scanning my mask, analyzing me, and searching for cracks in my facade of social competence.
 It can feel really invasive and creepy.